RhinoW/exe-kiteboarders.co.uk/content/weather.md

       <div class="modal-body">
 <div>

-**Powerboat racing on seafront Boxing Day and New Years day**
+**Powerboat racing on seafront New Years day**

 It is expected to start about 11:30 and take about half an hour but can be any time between 11am and 3pm depending on conditions.

-The course will run from Mamhead Slipway out to the Safe Water Mark (first bouy out ot sea) - please keep clear.
+The course is expected to run from Mamhead Slipway to opposite the Imperial Hotel, but can be anywhere between Mamhead and the Safe Water Mark (first bouy out ot sea).

+**For safety and good relations please keep well clear.**

 More details from the [Exeter Port Authority](https://www.facebook.com/ExeterPortAuthority/posts/2121978271285031) and [Exe Power Boat & Ski Club](http://www.exmouthskiclub.com/)